I've heard of a law that allows consumers to bail out of sales, including cars and houses, within 72 hours of the sale. What are the specifics?

-Bailing out of a purchase you've agreed to isn't quite that easy -- a contract is, after all, a contract.
-However, both federal and state laws contain some quick escape provisions, mostly designed to protect consumers from decisions they may have been pressured into.
+Bailing out of a purchase you've agreed to isn't quite that easy—a contract is, after all, a contract.
+But both federal and state laws contain some quick escape provisions, mostly designed to protect consumers from decisions they might have been pressured into.

-For example, there is a federal law (and similar laws in every state) allowing consumers to cancel contracts made with a door-to-door salesperson within three days of signing.
+Door-to-door sales.
+There is a federal law (and similar laws in every state) allowing consumers to cancel contracts made with a door-to-door salesperson within three days of signing.
 The three-day period is called a "cooling off" period.
 You might use that law after hastily agreeing to have someone repave your driveway, deliver lawn fertilizer, or put a new roof on your house.
 Certain types of sales can't be canceled, though, like sales under $25.
 (16 C.F.R. § 429.1, § 429.0).

-Another federal law allows you to cancel most contracts for second mortgages or refinances of your home within three days of signing.
+Second mortgages or refinances.
+Another federal law allows you to cancel most contracts for a second mortgage or refinance mortgage within three days of signing.
 But this law does not allow you to cancel a contract for a mortgage you got to purchase your home.
 (15 U.S.C. § 1635).

+Certain goods or services.
 In addition, many states allow you to cancel written contracts covering the purchase of certain goods or services within a few days of signing.
-Examples include contracts for dance or martial arts lessons, health club memberships, dating services, weight loss programs, time share properties, and hearing aids.
+Examples include contracts for dance or martial arts lessons, health club memberships, dating services, weight loss programs, timeshare properties, and hearing aids.
 (For specific information about the laws in your state, talk to a lawyer.)

-For more information on canceling contracts, see Nolo's article Canceling a Contract Within Three Days.
+For more information on canceling contracts, read Canceling a Contract Within Three Days.